While spending only one day in Dublin isn’t quite enough to see all of the city, it is a long enough time to get a great impressions.

 Dublin is an extremely walkable city and much less spread out than other capital cities we’ve encountered on our travels.
 Opt for walking to places so you can see and get to know Dublin a bit better.
 We ended up falling in love with the area of Dublin 8 walking from Temple Bar to the Guinness Storehouse.

-We ended up finding a more off the beaten path area full of beautiful brick homes with adorable entrances and doorways, colorful art murals, and even a rogue fox running around during the daytime.
+We found a more off the beaten path area full of beautiful brick homes with adorable entrances and doorways, colorful art murals, and even a rogue fox running around during the daytime.

-This ended up being one of our favorite areas and coolest spots in the city during our day in Dublin for photos even though we would have never encountered it unless we walked.
+This ended up being one of our favorite areas and coolest spots in the city during our day in Dublin.
+It’s also a great place for photos, and we would have never encountered it unless we walked.
 Be sure to give yourself time to do some aimless exploring, you won’t know what you’ll find!

 Try Some Local Whiskey